mjoris/ws-bs-course-materials/README.md

-# Serverside Webscripting 1 Course Materials
+# Backend scripting Course Materials

-This collection of slides comprises the course materials of the Serverside Webscripting 1 course, part of the [Professional Bachelor ICT](http://www.ikdoeict.be/) study programme, taught at [Odisee](http://www.odisee.be/), Ghent, Belgium.
+This collection of slides comprises the course materials of the Web scripting / Backend scripting course, part of the [Professional Bachelor ICT](http://www.ikdoeict.be/) study programme, taught at [Odisee](http://www.odisee.be/), Ghent, Belgium.

 The materials have originally been developed by Bram(us) Van Damme who blogs over at [bram.us](http://www.bram.us/) and Twitters as [@bramus](http://twitter.com/bramus).
 These materials are authored by [Joris Maervoet](https://be.linkedin.com/in/jorismaervoet) in the present fork.